dailynexus/recruitment/src/pages/teams/la-vista.md

 We are also looking to build a team of translators who will work with the section editor to translate articles in a timely manner and be an active member in the section.
 Translators will be paid by the article.

-Please contact Pricila Flores at [diversityandinclusion@dailynexus.com](mailto:diversityandinclusion@dailynexus.com) or Arturo Martinez Rivera at [arturo@dailynexus.com](mailto:arturo@dailynexus.com) for more information.
+Please contact Amanda Marroquin and Sneha Cheenath at [diversityandinclusion@dailynexus.com](mailto:diversityandinclusion@dailynexus.com), or Mari Villalpando-Ortega at [lavista@dailynexus.com](mailto:lavista@dailynexus.com) for more information.